modernben/forge-docs/1.0/servers/management.md

 When rebooting an AWS server, AWS will allocate a new IP address to the server.
 You will need to update the IP address after a reboot.

 :::

+### Timezone

+By default, all servers are provisioned with a UTC timezone.
+If you need to change this, you can do so by selecting one of the timezones from the list.
+Forge is using the `timedatectl` command to modify the system timezone.

 ## Archiving Servers